 Shihan Shaharin Yussof

-He currently has a 5th dan black belt, which he received in September 2015.
-He has been training continuously since 1991 under 6th Dan Shihan Doug Turnbull, who runs the Tempe/Marrickville Dojo.
+He currently has a 5th dan black belt, which he received in September 2015 from Hanshi Steve Arneil, under the auspices of the International Federation of Karate.

 Included among Shihan Shah's achievements and qualifications are: